ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 done
 ```

-A sequential for loop, like the one above, runs its iterations in the exact
+A sequential `for` loop, like the one above, runs its iterations in the exact
-same order, from `start` to `finish`.
-In case of `parallel_for` the order of
+same order—from `start` to `finish`.
+However, `parallel_for` makes the order of
-execution is arbitrary and varies between two runs of the exact same code.
+execution arbitrary and varies it between two runs of the exact same code.
 If
-the iteration order is important for your code to work as desired, it is
+the iteration order is important for your code, it's
 advisable to use `parallel_for` with some caution.

-#### Dependencies within the loop
+#### Dependencies Within the Loop

-If there are any dependencies within the loop, such as current iteration
+If there are any dependencies within the loop, such as a current iteration
-depends on the result of a previous iteration, odds are very high that the
+depending on the result of a previous iteration, odds are very high that the
 correctness of the code no longer holds if `parallel_for` is used.
 Task API has
 a primitive `parallel_scan` which might come in handy in scenarios like this.

 ## Async-Await

-Parallel for lets easily parallelise iterative tasks.
-Async-Await offers more
+A `parallel_for` loop easily parallelises iterative tasks. *Async-Await* offers more
-flexibility to execute tasks in parallel which is especially useful in
+flexibility to execute parallel tasks, which is especially useful in
 recursive functions.
-We have earlier seen how to setup and tear down a task
+Earlier we saw how to setup and tear down a task
 pool.
 The Task API also has the facility to run specific tasks on a task pool.

-### Fibonacci numbers in parallel
+### Fibonacci Numbers in Parallel

-We are going to calculate fibonacci numbers in parallel.
-First let us write a sequential function to calculate fibonacci numbers.
-This
+To calculate a Fibonacci Sequence in parallel, first write a sequential function to calculate Fibonacci numbers.
-is a naive fibonacci function without tail-recursion.
+The following is a naive Fibonacci function without tail-recursion:

 ```ocaml
 let rec fib n =